Top Landing Spots for Zachary Evans, CFB's No. 1 RB Recruit for 2020

 Mike Gundy's Cowboys may not be the most elite program on this list, but Oklahoma State may have a legitimate shot at landing Evans in the next year.

-Evans has already had an unofficial visit with the Cowboys last March and called his trip "amazing," according to Robert Allen of GoPokes.
+Evans had an unofficial visit with the Cowboys last March and called his trip "amazing," according to Robert Allen of GoPokes.

 What might be going against the Cowboys is their lack of a dominant offensive line, which Evans said is a big factor in deciding where he wants to go.